 This shrub does best in full sun to partial shade.
 It is very adaptable to both dry and moist locations, and should do just fine under average home landscape conditions.
 It is not particular as to soil type or pH, and is able to handle environmental salt.
 It is highly tolerant of urban pollution and will even thrive in inner city environments.
 This is a selected variety of a species not originally from North America.

 Lodense Common Privet is a dense multi-stemmed deciduous shrub with a more or less rounded form.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.

 This shrub will require occasional maintenance and upkeep, and can be pruned at anytime.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration:

 Lodense Common Privet is recommended for the following landscape applications:

 Lodense Common Privet has panicles of lightly-scented white flowers hanging below the branches from late spring to early summer.
-It has dark green foliage throughout the season.
+It has dark green deciduous foliage.
 The glossy narrow leaves do not develop any appreciable fall color.
-The fruit is not ornamentally significant.